OPM/ResInsight-UserDocumentation/content/3d-main-window/Surfaces.md

 ## Surface Results

 Per default, ResInsight maps current **Cell Result** on a given surface.
-If another result is to be displayed, specify the result under **Separate Surface Results** as shown below.
+If another result is to be displayed, specify the result under **Surface Results** as shown below.

 ![]({{< relref "" >}}images/3d-main-window/SurfacesSeparateSurfaceResults.png)

 Clicking a surface of a **View** in the **Project Tree** activates the Property Editor for allowing view settings as shown below.

-To change result displayed on the surface, please specify the desired result in the **Separate Result Reference** section of the Property Editor.
+To change result displayed on the surface, please specify the desired result in the **Result Reference** section of the **Property Editor**.

 ![]({{< relref "" >}}images/3d-main-window/SurfacesViewPropertyEditor.png)